cs106l/textbook/src/04-templates/01-class-templates.md

 };
 ```

 Your company quickly realizes that you'd like to keep track of other data types as well, for example `double` and `std::string`.
-One approach is to just write more data types:
+One approach is to just create more data types:

 ```cpp
 class double_vector { /* ... */ };